 You have dreams.
 You have goals.
 You have things that you absolutely love to do or have your sights set on doing.
 Plans are made and you set out on the journey to accomplish your goal.

+Then what happens?
+Life hits you right between the eyes.
+The critics start.
 Doubt creeps in and very soon the dream dies.

 I have used this stat before but here it is again.
 Only eight percent of people actually achieve their dreams.
 So how do you stay away from being one of the 92 percent?